vikas9dev/spring-ai/docs/05-the-art-of-talking-to-documents-–-rag-unleashed_combined.md

 ## 8. RAG Implementation with Document Loading

-This section details the process of implementing Retrieval Augmented Generation (RAG) using a specific HR policy document.
+This section details the process of implementing Retrieval Augmented Generation (RAG) using a specific [HR policy document](/sec05/spring-ai/src/main/resources/Eazybytes_HR_Policies.pdf).
 The goal is to enable a language model (LLM) to answer questions accurately based on the document's content.

 For demonstration purposes, a PDF document containing the HR policies of a fictional company called Easy Bytes was created using ChatGPT.
-The document covers various aspects of employment, including:
+The document covers various aspects of employment, including: Code of conduct, Employment policies (equal opportunity, probation period), e.t.c.

-*   Table of contents
-*   Introduction
-*   Code of conduct
-*   Employment policies (equal opportunity, probation period)
-*   Background verification
-*   Working hours and attendance
-*   Leave policies (casual, sick, earned, maternity, paternity, unpaid)
-*   Payroll and compensation
-*   Performance management
-*   Employee benefits (health insurance, wellness program, referral bonus)
-*   Travel and expense policy
-*   Workplace context and anti-harassment policy
-*   IT and data security policy
-*   Remote work policy
-*   Grievance address
-*   Exit policy
-*   Acknowledgment

 The document contains some intentionally "abnormal" details, such as salaries being credited on the ninth of the month and working hours from 2 PM to 11 PM.
 This is to ensure the LLM relies on the document's content rather than general knowledge.